aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/LeafbugClubber.md

 This move always sets `dontusecharge` to true which means `charges` will not get zeroed out in [post action](../../Battle%20flow/Action%20coroutines/DoAction.md#post-action).

 ### Logic sequence
+This is done by yield returning the EnemyAngryCharge coroutine with the battleentity.
+It does the following:

+- Set `dontusecharge` to true
 - If `charge` is less than 3, it is incremented with the following:
     - animstate set to 5 (`Angry`)
     - `Wam` sound plays